 - What is the long term impact for young people in their academic and professional endeavors, when they are provided with opportunities to develop their capacities for resilience during their college/university years?

-- Better understand the nature of resilience in our students’ lives and work
+- To better understand the nature of resilience in our students’ lives and work

-- Develop and implement interventions to promote student resilience
+- To develop and implement interventions to promote student resilience

-- Produce research, disseminate information, share materials, and provide consultation among member schools and within the larger field of higher education regarding issues related to student resilience
+- To produce research, disseminate information, share materials, and provide consultation among member schools and within the larger field of higher education regarding issues related to student resilience

-- Participating institutions welcome and respect diverse cultural and personal assumptions, values, circumstances, and perspectives.
+- Participants welcome and respect diverse cultural and personal assumptions, values, circumstances, and perspectives.

-- Participating institutions strive for collaboration among students, faculty, staff, and alumni within their own university communities.
+- Participants strive for collaboration among students, faculty, staff, and alumni within their own university communities.

-- Participating institutions strive to make full use of appropriate technology (electronic survey tools; mobile apps; interactive formats; technological accessibility; social networking).
+- Participants strive to make full use of appropriate technology (electronic survey tools; mobile apps; interactive formats; technological accessibility; social networking).

 The Resilience Consortium is guided by a Steering Committee of representatives from four of the founding schools: